-The Ezulwini Valley hosts two of Swaziland’s most magnificent traditional festivals, neither of which has changed much during the past 200 years.
+The Ezulwini Valley hosts two of the most magnificent traditional Swaziland holidays, neither of which has changed much during the past 200 years.
 Young girls cut and present reeds to Swaziland’s Queen Mother during the Umhlanga Reed Dance, held between August and September, while the Incwala Ceremony pays tribute to Swaziland’s royal family at Lobamba’s royal palace.
 Swaziland’s most popular performing arts festival, the Bushfire Festival, offers a far more modern atmosphere at the House of Fire nightclub each May.

 Swaziland’s annual marula season begins in the middle of February with this lively festival which the locals call Emaganwini.
 These exotic green fruits grow for several months and are most commonly used to make Swaziland’s famous marula beer.
 Swaziland’s royal family participates in the country’s largest song and dance event at their Ebuhleni palace, while another celebration takes place at the Queen Mother’s family home in Hlane village.

 Bushfire Music Festival

 Swaziland’s most unusual open-air art gallery and nightclub, House of Fire, hosts the country’s biggest performing arts festival each May.
 Dozens of musicians, poets, dancers, and theater groups from around the world perform at this spacious Malkerns Valley venue alongside food and craft fairs.
 Film screenings are also part of this fascinating three-day festival.